urbien/vortexhealing/README.md

 Assuming this works, those who like to continue using Facebook Group will be able to do so without any changes, and the rest of the community can join the conversation.

 ## Search engine for all things vortex
 Many students completely forgot the tools and protocols that were taught in prior classes, and have hard time finding them in docs.
-Also, finding some prior posts in the Facebook Vortexhealers group is very hard, sometimes takes hours, and sometimes impossible.
+Also, finding some prior posts in the Facebook Vortexhealers group is very hard, sometimes takes hours, and sometimes is plain impossible.
+This is not good.
 That is even if you know who made the post and know the exact keywords.
-This is not good.
+Modern google-like search should allow to find materials using so called facets (post: or comment:) by a specific person (person:) or or during a specific timeframe (a month ago, a year ago, last 5 years, etc.).
 Search should work across all the materials:

 - All VortexHealing documents
 - Vortexhealing.org site, including testimonies, healing stories, etc.